 Like we said earlier, we think mindfulness meditation is the most accessible, well-rounded, and easiest type of meditation for beginners and new comers to learn.

 Many people who want to learn how to meditate, are usually looking to relieve their stress, reduce anxiety, and improve their mental health.
 A regular mindfulness practice can help with this.
+But it can also do much more than that.
+It can help us live more fulfilled and happier lives.
+It can help us get out of our heads more often and live more presently.
+It’s also a way to better understand ourselves and our consciousness.
 So let’s go step by step, on how to meditate for the first time.

 - First, find a quiet spot or area where you can remain undisturbed for 10 minutes.
 With time, you’ll learn and be able to meditate virtually anywhere.
 I think for beginners however, it’s best to find somewhere where you can focus on your practice and not become distracted.